 - 1. Introduction - 2.
-Duties and Liability of Attorneys - 3.
-Duties and Liability of Insurance Professionals - 4.
-Duties and Liability of a Public Accountant - 5.
-Duties and Liability of Directors and Officers
+Duties and Liability of the Attorney - 3.
+Duties and Liability of the Insurance Professional - 4.
+Duties and Liability of the Public Accountant - 5.
+Duties and Liability of Directors and Officers - 6.
+Duties and Liability of Architects and Engineers